Native Son (play): Versions

 The 1941 adaptation of the novel was revised in 1978 for the dedication of the Paul Green Theatre at the University of North Carolina at Chapel Hill.
 The script by Green and Wright was adapted again in 2006 by Cheryl West for Seattle's Intiman Theatre, however, she withdrew the right to perform it prior to the play's opening.
 An adaptation by director Kent Gash was presented in its stead.
 A later adaptation, not based on the Green-Wright script, was written by Nambi E. Kelley in 2016 for a joint production from American Blues Theater and Court Theatre in Chicago.

 Critical reception

 Critics greeted Native Son's 1941 premiere warmly, especially praising Canada Lee's turn as Bigger Thomas.
-Said Rosamond Gilder in Theatre and Arts, May 1941: " Much of what is important in the novel but is lost in the play -the profound subjective exposure of the Negro's unconscious motivations- is restored by the actor's performance.
-Bigger's smouldering resentment against the world as he has always known it; his unreflecting violence breaking out even more easily against the things he loves -his mother, his friends, his girl- than against the things he hates; his profound frustration stemming from the denial of his right to live;".
+Said Rosamond Gilder in Theatre and Arts, May 1941: “Much of what is important in the novel but is lost in the play—the profound subjective exposure of the Negro's unconscious motivations- is restored by the actor's performance.
+Bigger's smouldering resentment against the world as he has always known it; his unreflecting violence breaking out even more easily against the things he loves—his mother, his friends, his girl—than against the things he hates; his profound frustration stemming from the denial of his right to live.”
 The New York Times said it was "powerful" and "exciting".
 Time called it "the strongest play of the season".

-Aljean Harmetz wrote in The New York Times stated "the play got excellent reviews and did good business."
+Aljean Harmet, writing in The New York Times, stated, “the play got excellent reviews and did good business.”